dmlc/dgl/examples/pytorch/caregnn/README.md

 Performance
 -------------------------
-The result reported by the paper is the best validation results within 30 epochs, while ours are testing results.
+The result reported by the paper is the best validation results within 30 epochs, while ours are testing results after the max epoch specified in the table.
+Early stopping with patience value of 100 is applied.

 <table>
 	<tr>